gijit/gi/README.md

 ------------------
 With release v1.1.0 we focused on establishing an all-Lua goroutine functionality.
-Rather than bite off both all-Lua and hybrid Lua/native goroutines all at once, we focused on getting goroutines working completely in Lua land.
+Rather than tackle both all-Lua and hybrid Lua/native goroutines all at once, we focused on getting goroutines working completely in Lua land.

-Release v1.1.0 acheives that goal, making full `go`, `select`, channel send, and channel receive available.
+Release v1.1.0 acheives that goal, making full `go`, `select`, channel send, and channel receive available. v1.1.1 provides a little polish.

+While fully compiled code seems to work
+(cf. tests 900 - 905 in chan_test.go), the
+interation with goroutines at the REPL is still yet a little awkward.

 2018 Feb 24 update
 ------------------